cyue0016/polite_minor_thesis/README.md

 Author: YUEN, Chak Shing

-Initially forked the Github codes from Tong Niu and Mohit Bansal, modified the code and apply to the new dataset.
+Based on the LSTM-CNN politeness model scripts from Tong in 2018, I further modified the code to include the Stanford forum post data and test the model accuracy.

 ## Environment
 Python: 3.6.13

-TensorFlow: 1.3.0
+TensorFlow: 1.15

 ## Install Command After Setting the environment to 3.6.13
 ```
+pip install tensorflow==1.15
 pip install pandas
 pip install nltk
 conda install gensim